imagewize/imagewize.com/README.md

 # Imagewize

+Custom web design and e-commerce solutions, crafted with WordPress and WooCommerce.
+We're a digital agency specializing in creating beautiful, high-performing websites that drive results.

+## About Us

+Since our founding, we've had the privilege of working with outstanding clients across multiple countries, including:
+- The Netherlands
+- Belgium
+- United States
+- Denmark

+Our expertise spans custom web design, e-commerce solutions, and digital strategy, helping businesses establish a strong online presence.

+## Technical Stack

-This repository contains the complete setup for imagewize.com, built using the modern WordPress stack by Roots.io, including Trellis, Bedrock, and Sage 10.
+This repository contains the complete setup for imagewize.com, built using the modern WordPress stack by Roots.io, including:

+- **Trellis**: Server provisioning and deployment ([See Trellis README](trellis/README.md))
+- **Bedrock**: Modern WordPress boilerplate ([See Bedrock README](site/README.md))
+- **Sage 10**: Modern WordPress theme framework with our custom theme Nyneave

 ## Requirements

-Trellis needs to run on a clean VPS, Ubuntu 24.0.4 LTS will do.
-Also SSH access is needed using your SSH public key.
-This package is all set up for that.
-Other teammates can always be added at a later stage.

 - PHP >= 8.1
 - Composer